 - Step 8: Rinse the soap off your hands until the water runs clear and you don't see suds.

 - Step 9: Dry your hands with paper towels or a hand dryer.

-If you want to learn more about the proper techniques for handwashing, or how to prevent your hands from drying out, take a look at our article, "The Proper Handwashing Technique for Nurses."
+If you want to learn more about the proper techniques for handwashing, or how to prevent your hands from drying out, take a look at our article, "The Proper Handwashing Procedure for Nurses."

 What’s the Best Way to Apply Hand Sanitizer?